JoJo149/Projekt_KI/README.md

 If u use CLION u should just richt-click the cmake file and reload it.\
 Afterwards u should be able to pick the run config: ``` projekt_ki ``` and the test config: ``` tests ```\
 \
-If u plan on using the Terminal here are the needed instructions:
+If u plan on using the Terminal here are the needed instructions for  Initialization:
-Initialization:
 ```
 mkdir -p build
 cd build